dingyuliang/docker-gitlab-tools/src/mirrors/docs/installation.md

 ### Schedule cron job

-Once you have set up your `config.sh` let's add the `git-mirrors.sh` script to `crontab`.
+Once you have set up your `config.sh` let's add the `mirrors_git.sh` script to `crontab`.
 Just execute `crontab -e` and add the following value to it.

-    @hourly /home/gitmirror/gitlab-mirrors/git-mirrors.sh
+    @hourly /home/gitmirror/gitlab-mirrors/mirrors_git.sh

 ### Mirror to multiple GitLab groups